Peyman2012/Crypto-Price/README.md

 # Crypto-Price
-Library needed to get bitcoin price
+Library needed to get bitcoin price:

     pip install pycoingecko

-Getting the price from a special api
+Getting the price from a special api:

      cg = CoinGeckoAPI()